-TK Maxx aim to create a lasting positive impact in the communities in which they operate, with a particular focus on helping vulnerable children and young people.
+The retailer has a strong corporate responsibility programme, which aims to create a lasting positive impact in local communities, with a particular focus on helping vulnerable children and young people.